feridunAKYOL/Driving-Licence-App/development-strategy.md

 **BACKEND**

-- Read Test names from `Test Table`. and send them as a respond.
+- Read Test names from `Test Table`. and send them as a respond. (x)

 ## 12. User Story: Test Page